Probesys/bileto/docs/developers/review.md

 # Reviewing the pull requests

 Each change to the repository must be reviewed through a code review.
-A template with a checklist is provided and filled for each pull request.
+A template with a checklist is provided and filled by a reviewer for each pull request.

+**This document is intended for the reviewers.**
+If you don’t know how to do a specific task of the checklist, please take a look at the following explanations.

 Some items of the checklist may feel out of context: please check them anyway.

-If you don’t know how to do a specific task of the checklist, please take a look at the following explanations.

 ## “Code is manually tested”